Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization

+We further validate the computational performance of the proposed BB-ISM algorithm in larger problem instances using a synthetic dataset generated for the multi-objective coverage setup.
+We are interested in knowing how the optimality, running time, and memory usage change as the number of preference parameters (i.e., the dimension of $\bm{\theta}$) and the number of robots increase.

-\textbf{Optimality} We compare two types of baselines with the proposed algorithm.
+\textbf{Optimality} We compare two types of baselines with the proposed algorithm BB-ISM in the context of coverage for event detection.
 The first is to directly solve Problem \ref{problem:unordered_ism} using Gurobi.
-We refer to such a baseline as IP.
+We refer to this baseline as IP.
 The second type is to randomly sample a few suggestion orderings and solve Problem \ref{problem:ordered_ism} for each.
 Then, select the best solution among all the samples.
-We denote such a baseline as RS-$z$, where $z$ refers to the number of samples.
+We denote this baseline as RS-$z$, where $z$ refers to the number of samples.
 We generate test instances in the following way.
 First, we generate a collection of submodular objectives, each of which is associated with a particular $\bm{\theta}$.
 For each $\bm{\theta}$, we randomly generate some feasible suggestions and solve the ISM for each to obtain a $\hat{\bm{\theta}}$.
-To compare results across all $\bm{\theta}$, we use the normalized deviation $\frac{\norm{\bm{\theta}-\hat{\bm{\theta}}}}{\norm{\bm{\theta}}}$ as the criterion to compare different approaches.
-The desired result should make this metric as small as possible.
-The result is shown in Fig. \ref{fig:optimality}.
-First, we can observe that across all the test groups, i.e., different dimensions of $\bm{\theta}$, the proposed algorithm, denoted as BB, achieves the same normalized deviation, which suggests the proposed algorithm returns the optimal solution as the IP does.
-For RS baselines, they all have higher normalized deviation due to sub-optimality and such optimality can be improved as the number of samples increases.
+To compare results across all $\bm{\theta}$, we use the normalized deviation $\frac{\norm{\bm{\theta}-\hat{\bm{\theta}}}}{\norm{\bm{\theta}}}$ as the comparison metric, which we aim to minimize.
+The results are shown in Fig. \ref{fig:optimality}.
+First, we observe that across all the test groups, i.e., different dimensions of $\bm{\theta}$, the proposed algorithm, denoted as BB, achieves the same normalized deviation, which suggests that the proposed algorithm returns the optimal solution given by IP.
+For the RS baselines, they all have higher normalized deviation due to sub-optimality, which can be improved by increasing the number of samples.